beatriceparodi/ngsSim-simulation/README.md

 `$SAMTOOLS faidx Data/ref.fasta`

-5. Now that we have the data, we want to investigate them using `ANGSD`
+5. Now that we have a dataset, we want to investigate it using `ANGSD`

-`$ANGSD/angsd -glf $SIM_DATA/testA.glf.gz -fai $SIM_DATA/testAF.ANC.fas.fai -nInd 30 -doMajorMinor 1 -doMaf 1 -doPost 1 -doGeno 1 -doSaf 1 -anc $SIM_DATA/testAF.ANC.fas -out testA`
+`$ANGSD/angsd -glf Data/pop.glf.gz -fai Data/ref.fasta.fai -nInd 30 -doMajorMinor 1 -doMaf 1 -doPost 1 -doGeno 1 -doSaf 1 -anc data/ref.fasta -out testA`

-*Check the table below for the parameters*
+*Check the table below for parameters*

 Parameter | Usage